Date nights ยท 7 min read

 Physical vs digital.
 Physical card decks feel novel the first few times, then tend to sit on a shelf.
 Digital versions are easier to revisit because they're always in your pocket.

-Our Four Cards is a card-based game that draws four cards and asks you to combine them.
+Our sex card game draws four prompts and lets you pick the one that fits.
 It works well for couples who want a little structure but not a whole script.

 Truth or Dare